 There’s a plethora of information on the web that can help guide you through this process, but what better place to start than here?
 While this list certainly isn’t comprehensive—there are as many different contracts as there are couples getting married— it’ll give you a good idea of the kinds of things you should be looking for in the fine print.

 1) Printing Release

 Having the rights to print is becoming more and more important to couples.
 In fact, for many brides- and grooms-to-be, it’s a prerequisite.
-When meeting with your photographer, be sure that you’ll receive a physical printing release (a document signed by the photographer that you’ll be able to show your printer).
-You’ll also need the digital negatives, which literally means the Raw files directly from the camera, but has evolved into a sort of buzzword that refers to the large, print-ready JPGs, edited by the photographer.
+When meeting with your photographer, be sure to ask whether or not the rights to print are included in the fee.

 I’d like to note that a printing release is not the same thing as a copyright release.
 A copyright release designates ownership.
 Your wedding photographs will forever remain the intellectual property of your photographer, meaning you won’t be able to make reproductions for financial gain.
 A printing release allows you to make prints for personal use only.

 Check out our blog post on copyright vs. printing release for more info.

 2) Hours of Coverage